UCLH-DHCT/emap/core/README.md

     Repositories must be checked out to the correct branches.
 "Correct" will depend on what you're trying to do.
     Conventionally a live instance would all be deployed from master, but during the development phase `develop` or a feature branch is more likely to be the correct.
+Clone all the master branches with:

     ```bash
     emap setup --init --branch master